George H. Miley

-George H. Miley (born 1933) is a professor emeritus of physics from the University of Illinois at Urbana–Champaign.
+George Hunter Miley (born 1933) is a professor emeritus of physics from the University of Illinois at Urbana–Champaign.
 Miley is a Guggenheim Fellow and Fellow of the American Nuclear Society, the American Physical Society and the Institute of Electrical and Electronics Engineers.
 He was Senior NATO Fellow from 1994 to 1995, received the Edward Teller Medal in 1995, the IEEE Nuclear and Plasma Science Award in Fusion Technology in 2003 and the Radiation Science and Technology Award in 2004.
 He holds several patents.

 Academic career

 In 1955, Miley received his B.S. in Chemical Engineering/Physics from Carnegie Mellon University.
 He obtained his M.Sc.
 (1956) and his Ph.D.
 (1959), both in Nuclear/Chemical Engineering, from the University of Michigan.

 In 1961, he became assistant professor at the University of Illinois at Urbana–Champaign, and advanced to associate professor in 1964, and to professor of nuclear and electrical engineering in 1967.
 He has directed the Fusion Studies Lab since 1975 and has chaired the Nuclear Engineering Program from 1983 to 1995.
 Since August 2010 he is professor emeritus.

 He was editor-in-chief of the American Nuclear Society's journal Fusion Science and Technology until his retirement in 2000.
 He was also the editor-in-chief of the Journal of Plasma Physics and Laser and Particle Beams.

 His work Direct Conversion of Nuclear Radiation Energy was written in 1970 and sponsored by the Atomic Energy Commission.